schwartz1375/Threat-Hunting-in-AWS/readme.md

 ```
 gunzip -c *.json.gz | jq -cr '.Records[]| select(.eventName == "GetSecretValue")'
 ```
-For more examples see the Medium article on [Quick and Dirty CloudTrail Threat Hunting Log Analysis](https://medium.com/@george.fekkas/quick-and-dirty-cloudtrail-threat-hunting-log-analysis-b64af10ef923)
+For more examples see the Medium article on the [Quick and Dirty CloudTrail Threat Hunting Log Analysis](https://medium.com/@george.fekkas/quick-and-dirty-cloudtrail-threat-hunting-log-analysis-b64af10ef923)

 Note that a GuardDuty finding or CloudTrail log entry showing a HIDDEN_DUE_TO_SECURITY_REASONS is because AWS doesn’t log username for failed sign-in due to an incorrect user name.